STALL

 Aim

-Students must demonstrate that they can recognize indications of the approach to arrival (power-off) stalls, the full stall, and demonstrate the skill to accomplish a positive and smooth recovery with a minimum loss of altitude .
+Students must demonstrate that they can recognize indications of the approach to arrival stalls (power-off), the full stall, and demonstrate the skill to accomplish a positive and smooth recovery with a minimum loss of altitude .

 Description

 You must demonstrate this stall at an operationally safe altitude that allows recovery at or above the attitude recommended by the manufacturer or 2000’ AGL, whichever is higher.
-The stall will be entered from a power-off situation, with the configuration of the aircraft specified by the Examiner.
+The stall will be entered from a power-off configuration as specified by the Examiner.

 Performance Criteria